 Morgan Creek Shelter

-The Morgan Creek Shelter is an open air facility that can be reserved during the park operating season.
+The Morgan Creek Shelter is an open air facility that can be reserved during the park operating season of April 15 - October 15.